dr-natetorious/TIM-7030-Managing_Risks_and_Privacy/Week2_RiskManagement/Readings/Notes.md

 > More generally, any attempt to intervene in a complex adaptive system, in order to control risk, is likely to produce an unexpected and perhaps self-defeating response.

 The authors provide several examples of how people adapt to protections by finding strategies that lead to a path of least resistence.
 For instance, longer passwords are written down, and complex processes to report issues discourages people speaking up.
-This results in a competition between (adversaries, maximizing risk) vs (legitimate users, maintaining convienence) vs (risk managers, minimizing risk).
+This results in a competition between (adversaries, maximizing risk) vs (legitimate users, maintaining convenience) vs (risk managers, minimizing risk).

 ### How do they model these competing relationships